Fz3r0/Fz3r0/Networking/Knowledge/EtherChannel-like-a-sir.md

 ```

+---

+### Etherchannel with PAgP (Cisco Propertary)

+---

-- That's all!!! easy as cake...but here's the nerd stuff:
+- That's all!!!
+We configured Ether Channel both ways possible (LACP & PAgP) easy as cake...but here's the nerd stuff:

 ---